Ivan-Finance/pairs_trading/README.md

 The reason: during the COVID crash (March 2020), KO collapsed while PEP held up:
 KO depends on restaurants, bars and events (all closed), while PEP sells through supermarkets.
 The spread never recovered.
-This is called a **breakdown in cointegration**: a structural regime change that permanently shifts the relationship between two stocks.
+This is a **breakdown in cointegration**: a structural regime change that permanently shifts the relationship between two stocks.

 **Z-score with signals:**